adamzerner/rfui/README.md

 ## Philosophy

+1. Opinionated
-1. Scale down
+2. Scale down
-2. Limit your choices
+3. Limit your choices
-3. Prioritize documentation
+4. Prioritize documentation
+5. Pit of success (eg. by providing tips and references to best practices, and by prefixing with underscores)